louispan/data-diverse/README.md

 * 0.10.0.0
   - Renamed 'Switch' to 'Switcher'.
 Switch is now a type synonym for 'switch' constraints
   - Added CasesResult type family to help infer the result of 'cases'
+  - Added Semigroup and Monoid instances for all Many xs.